 Your offer communication sets out the name of your programme and of your expected supervisors at the time the offer is made.
-The arrangements for the conduct of research degree programmes are set out in University Regulation XXVI and in the

-University's Code of Practice on Research Degree programmes.
+The arrangements for the conduct of research degree programmes are set out in University Regulation XXVI and in the University's Code of Practice on Research Degree programmes.
 These documents may be updated on an annual basis and any major changes will be drawn to your attention.

-The University cannot guarantee that the supervisors named in your offer communication will be available throughout your period of study.
-However, they will only be changed by the University in the following circumstances:
+We would expect you to have the same supervisory team throughout your research programme.
+However, the University cannot guarantee that the supervisors named in your offer communication will be available throughout your period of study.
+The University may need to change supervisory arrangements in the following circumstances: